ou524u/pku-vcl2023/README.md

 # pku-vcl2023
-course labs for vcl-23summer @pku
+course labs for visual computing and learning, 23summer@pku